d135-1r43/restaurant-complaints/README.md

 2. **Sentiment Analysis Service** (`de.thi.sentiment`): A Quarkus service that assesses the sentiment of the complaint.
 It uses OpenAI (ChatGPT) and a User Task as a fallback.
 3. **Archive Service** (`de.thi.archiv`, optional): A Quarkus service with a simple REST API to store complaints.
 This service can be integrated into the Complaints Service.

+🗣️ I have showcased this project at a Meetup of the Quarkus User Group Munich on Aug.
+31st 2023.
+The accompanying slides are available here: [meetup-kogito.pdf](https://github.com/d135-1r43/restaurant-complaints/files/12494990/meetup-kogito.pdf)

 ## Prior Knowledge

 To understand this walkthrough you should already be able to: